Home Home

 2. Longitudinal Courses

-1. Foundations of Clinical medicine (17 credits)
+1. Foundations of Clinical Medicine (17 credits)

-3. Medicine Health and Society (3 credits)
+3. Medicine Health and Society II (3 credits)

 3. Scholarship Courses